radiantearth/crop-type-detection-ICLR-2020/solutions/youngtard/README.md

 # First Place Award for An African Citizen

-This solution won the the **First place award for an African citizen currently residing on the continent** and acheived the second top score of 1.168877091 in the competiton.
+This solution won the the **First place award for an African citizen currently residing on the continent** and achieved the second top score of 1.168877091 in the competiton.

 ## Winner